ScottHelme/Ecotricity-API/README.md

     {"result":{"status":"In Progress","message":"Your charge session is still progressing.","completed":false,"cost":"","sessionId":"00011520","energyConsumption":"000000","started":"20160729162822","pumpId":"1032","pumpConnector":"1"}}

 This is a successful start, containing the start time and energy used.
-The enery used is updated infrequently and appears to be measured in watts.
+The energy used is updated infrequently and appears to be measured in watts.
 The app continues to poll the charge status every 5 seconds to update its display.

 <br />